-I am writing these notes while on the call that marked the record low
+I am writing these notes while on the call that marked the record low attendance.

-is the diffuse impression that we cannot go much further than we are, as we cannot achieve further consensus.
+I am more and more convinced that people have lost interest, as there is the diffuse impression that we cannot go much further than we are, as we cannot achieve further consensus.

 Loss of participants is normal, chairs and liaisons included.